microsoftgraph/msgraph-sdk-powershell/src/Users/Users/examples/v1.0-beta/Get-MgUser.md

 185190a7-54f0-4892-add3-211c21327570 Debra Berger             DebraB@Contoso.com             DebraB@Contoso.com
 ```

-The example gets a list of all users. $userCount variable will contain the result-set count.
-This example requires the ConsistencyLevel parameter set to `eventual` because the Count parameter is in the command.
-For more information on the use of *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).
+The example gets a list of all users.
+The $userCount variable contains the count of the objects in the result.
+Advanced query requires the ConsistencyLevel parameter set to `eventual` and the Count parameter in the command.
+For more information about *ConsistencyLevel* and *Count*, see [Advanced query capabilities on Azure AD directory objects](/graph/aad-advanced-queries).

 ### Example 4: Use -Filter and -Top to get one user with a display name that starts with 'a' including a count of returned objects